The Real Winners and Losers from UFC Fight Night: Cejudo vs. Dillashaw

-After Demetrious Johnson was traded away, it looked like the UFC could well cut the division.
+After Demetrious Johnson was traded away to ONE Championship, it looked like the UFC could cut the division.
 Had T.J.
-Dillashaw defeated Cejudo on Saturday, perhaps the division would be dissolved.
+Dillashaw defeated Cejudo on Saturday, perhaps the division would have been dissolved.
 The UFC would not have had much incentive to keep it around.

 Instead, Cejudo destroyed Dillashaw inside of a minute.

 Dillashaw bounced around but ate a big punch that dropped him to a knee.
 Cejudo pounced and finished.
-The bantamweight champion never got a chance to get going.
+The bantamweight champion never got a chance to get going, and Cejudo saved his entire division emphatically.

-Cejudo saved the entire division and did it emphatically.
-Joseph Benavidez won earlier in the night, and after the main event, his next bout may be for the UFC flyweight title.
+Joseph Benavidez won earlier in the night, and after the main event, his next bout may be for the flyweight title.

-Rarely do fights have such significance, but this title tilt had everything on the line for the lightweight male weight class in the UFC.
+Rarely do fights have such significance, but this title tilt had everything on the line for the men's flyweight class in the UFC.
 Jobs were saved.
 Families were fed.
-The year started off gleefully for the 125-pound roster, and each fighter owes Cejudo a debt of gratitude.
+And each fighter owes Cejudo a debt of gratitude.

 Loser: Greg Hardy